iov-one/iov-core/docs/atomic-swap-protocol-v1.md

 ### Pre-image attacks

-The short position copies the hash without knowing the preimage.
-This means the long position could use a very long preimage that is either expensive or impossible to process on one chain but works easily on the other chain.
-This can make it unprofitable or impossible for short to claim their tokens, leading to free tokens for long.
+The actor in short position copies the hash without knowing the preimage.
+This means the actor in long position could use a very long preimage that is either expensive or impossible to process on one chain but works easily on the other chain.
+This can make it unprofitable or impossible for the actor in short to claim their tokens, leading to free tokens for the actor in long.

 This risk is avoided in this protocol by having a fixed preimage length.

 ### No counter offer created

-The short position can pretend to have the intention to create a counter offer but not do it.
-In this case long loses access to the locked tokens until the timeout is reached.
+The actor in short position can pretend to have the intention to create a counter offer but not do it.
+In this case the actor in long loses access to the locked tokens until the timeout is reached.

 ### Half executed atomic swaps